Inverse Design of Three-Dimensional Microwave Cavities for Optimizing Electromagnetic Helicity: Discussion

 Among all designs, the EF twisted resonator family consistently delivers the highest $|\mathscr{H}_i|$, owing to their global, continuous twist, which maintains a uniform spatial overlap of parallel components of $\vec{\mathbf{E}}$ and $\vec{\mathbf{H}}$ throughout the volume.
 As a result, $h_i$ integrates constructively over the entire cavity.
 The ring configuration of this resonator family emerges as the top performer across all metrics.
 Bending the linear geometry into a closed loop eliminates the metallic endcaps which would otherwise disrupt the uniform spatial overlap of $\vec{\mathbf{E}}$ and $\vec{\mathbf{H}}$, producing a larger $|\mathscr{H}_i|$.
 Their removal also eliminates sharp reflection planes, enforcing continuous boundaries around the cavity.
 Perturbations therefore act globally rather than being concentrated at end surfaces, enhancing $\mathcal{R}$.
+Expanding the allowable range of control-point radii can further increase $|\mathscr{H}_i|$ for the EF twisted linear resonator, but this enhancement arises from large radial excursions rather than global twist, making such helical modes more sensitive to dimensional variation.

 The EF twisted linear resonator with modest bounds on the admissible range of control-point radii $r_i$, however, remains a strong performer and is easier to fabricate, as it avoids the need for seamless joining.
 While its $\tilde{G}_i$ is only $1.39$ times that of the TM$_{0,1,0}$ mode in a cylindrical cavity, the ring resonator achieves a substantially higher $\tilde{G}_i$ of $3.76$ times that of the TM$_{0,1,0}$ mode.
 This increase also arises from the elimination of the metallic endcaps, which reduces magnetic field confinement near the conducting walls and therefore lowers surface loss.

-Expanding the allowable range of control-point radii can further increase $|\mathscr{H}_i|$, but this enhancement arises from large radial excursions rather than global twist, making such helical modes more sensitive to dimensional variation.
+To provide an estimate of achievable performance, we evaluate the corresponding intrinsic quality factors for realistic material parameters at microwave frequencies and millikelvin temperatures.
+For state-of-the-art superconducting niobium, surface resistances on the order of $R_S \sim 10^{-9}~\Omega$ have been reported, which would correspond to quality factors approaching $Q_0 \sim 10^{12}$ for the EF twisted ring resonator.
+For more readily accessible implementations, additively manufactured aluminium cavities exhibit surface resistances on the order of $R_S \sim 10^{-4}~\Omega$, implying that initial realisations of these designs could achieve $Q_0 \sim 10^{6}$.

 The orthogonal prism-intersection resonator is another high-performing design, exhibiting a $\tilde{G}_i$ higher than that of the EF twisted linear resonator and approximately $2.19$ times that of the TM$_{0,1,0}$ mode.
 Its favourable $\tilde{G}_i$ arises from the absence of deep recesses or sharply varying curvature that could pull the magnetic field towards the conducting walls, allowing for less surface-loss.
 This resonator also supports a strong $|\mathscr{H}_i|$ and moderate $\mathcal{R}$.
 The moderate sensitivity to geometric variations likely stems from the fact that the $|\mathscr{H}_i|$ is generated by local curvature variations rather than a global twist; such locally induced features are more susceptible to perturbations.